niftynei/HSFacesAndroid/README.md

 this allows you to visit their github, twitter, or email from within the app.
 You can drill down to see more details for each
 Hacker Schooler.

+### Bug reports

+Should be filed as Issues on the Github page for this project.

 # Onward and upward
 ## Current work in progress
 - [x] Massive refactoring and look and feel project to make app easier to use and more delightful